chartbrew/chartbrew/docs/deployment/README.md

 * `CB_API_HOST` needs to point to the home address of the system.
 Usually for a docker image this is `0.0.0.0`.

 * `CB_DB_HOST` is the host of your database and determines how the application can reach it. `host.docker.internal` is used when you want the container to connect to a service on your host such as a database running on your server already.

-If your MySQL database is running on a different port than `3306`, then specify the port as well: `host.docker.internal:3307`.
+* `CB_DB_PORT` is the port number of your database.

 * `CB_DB_NAME` the name of the database (make sure the database exists before running the image).